Please be ready with your application reference number starting with 'P'. For example P1234567

 Depending on why a Criminal Background Check is delayed (from the above), it may take between 2 and 15 working days before your Police Check certificate is ready.
 However, our system will automatically update you with each progress that is made in your application.
 We also provide relevant service to any other issues you may have about your application.

-Sadly, no one can influence the decisions of when a national criminal history check certificate becomes ready.
+Sadly, no one can influence the decisions of when a Nationally Coordinated Criminal History Check certificate becomes ready.
 We advise individuals to apply for their check earlier than they need it.
 We monitor all applications submitted through the ANCC® online application forms.

 Unfortunately, all agencies including ANCC® cannot predict which applications will be flagged for "manual review".
 It only occurs during the automatic checking process via the national criminal database.